Imtiyaj5791/DevOps-Journey/Week-Challeneg/Day00.md

 My day starts with checking my emails and Teams to see if there are any important updates, production issues, maintenance activities, or tasks assigned to me.

-After that, I check the monitoring dashboards to make sure all applications and infrastructure are running smoothly.
+After that, I review the monitoring dashboards to check for any active alerts or abnormalities related to applications or infrastructure.

-Next, I attend the daily stand-up meeting with the development, QA, and product teams, where we discuss ongoing tasks, issues, and planned activities.
+Next, I attend the daily stand-up meeting with the development, QA, and product teams, where we discuss ongoing tasks, issues, blockers, and planned activities.

-After the stand-up, I work on my assigned tasks, such as infrastructure changes, Terraform activities, CI/CD pipeline support, deployments, and troubleshooting.
+After the stand-up, I work on my assigned tickets based on priority and requirement.
+Depending on the ticket, it can be related to infrastructure changes, Terraform changes, CI/CD pipeline issues, application deployments, AWS infrastructure issues, or Kubernetes troubleshooting.

-I also handle production issues, coordinate with the required teams, update Jira tickets, and perform health checks after deployments.
+I also handle production issues and alerts, analyze logs and metrics, coordinate with the required teams, and troubleshoot the issue based on the priority and impact.

+For deployment-related activities, I perform the required health checks after deployment and verify that the application and related services are working properly.

+Finally, I update the Jira tickets with the troubleshooting details, actions taken, and current status, and follow up on any pending activities.